ait-testbed/attackmate/docs/source/installation/manual.rst

    Please note that you if you install from source you also need to install :ref:`sliver-fix` if you want to use the sliver commands!
-   The ansible role :ref:`ansible` already includes the sliver-fix.
+   The Dockerfile and ansible role :ref:`ansible` already include the sliver-fix.